bokiko/Kuzco/README.md

 - **Mid-Range**: RTX 3090, RTX 3080, RTX 4070, A6000
 - **Entry Level**: RTX 3070, RTX 4060 Ti (16GB), RTX 3060 (12GB)

-**Note**: Starting June 6th, only GPUs that can be properly identified by the detection system will be permitted to join the network
+**Note**: Starting June 6th, only GPUs that can be properly identified by the detection system will be permitted to join the network. **AMD GPU support is currently not available** - contact support@inference.net for updates.

 ---